-The Green Schools Alliance (GSA) is a global network of schools guiding schools, working together to address 21st Century environmental and climate challenges through the implementation of sustainable, energy-smart solutions.
+The GSA is a global peer-to-peer network of schools, working together to address 21st century environmental and climate challenges through the implementation of sustainable, energy-smart solutions.

 There are more than 120,000 public and private K-12 schools in the U.S. alone that directly touch the lives of more than 80 million people every day.
 According to the U.S. Department Of Energy, taxpayers spend $8 billion dollars on energy for schools each year.
 Green schools can reduce these costs by an average of 35%.
 Nationally, this could equal nearly $3 billion dollars, EACH YEAR, while providing students with hands-on learning opportunities, and empowering them for the future.

 GSA began in NYC with a handful of schools.
-Today, it has become an inclusive grassroots movement with 2,000 public/charter, private and independent K-12 school members -- including the entire NYC public school system -- reaching nearly 2 million students in 43 states and 40 countries -- and is growing by word of mouth alone!
+Today, it has become an inclusive grassroots movement with 8,500 public/charter, private and independent K-12 school members -- including 24 large public school districts -- reaching nearly 7 million students in 41 states and 53 countries!

-Uniquely created by schools, GSA’s goals are: 1) to help schools measure-reduce-report their carbon footprint and non-renewable resource consumption; 2) to build a peer-to-peer community that shares best practices and accelerates the implementation of sustainable solutions; and 3) to educate the broadest number of people about the importance of 21st Century leadership through environmental stewardship, and to prepare students for the new green economy.
+GSA’s goals are: 1) to help schools measure-reduce-report their carbon footprint and non-renewable resource consumption; 2) to build a peer-to-peer community that shares best practices and accelerates the implementation of sustainable solutions; and 3) to educate the broadest number of people about the importance of 21st century leadership through environmental stewardship, and to prepare students for the new green economy.